eclipse-archived/smarthome/README.md

 Make sure that the "mvn" command is available on your path

-2. CHECKOUT
+2. Checkout
 ===========

-Checkout the source code from GitHub:
+Checkout the source code from GitHub, e.g. by running

 git clone https://github.com/eclipse/smarthome.git

-3. BUILDING WITH MAVEN
+3. Building with Maven
 ======================

 To build Eclipse SmartHome from the sources, Maven takes care of everything: